evangipson/Terminal/README.md

 - Launch the file editor and edit a file using the `edit` command
 - Make a file in the current directory using the `makefile` command
 - Make a directory in the current directory using the `makedirectory` command
+- Delete a file in the current directory using the `deletefile` command
+- Delete a directory in the current directory using the `deletedirectory` command
+    - Use the `help deletedirectory` command to get information about valid arguments
 - List the hardware using the `listhardware` command
 - View the permissions of a file or directory using the `viewpermissions` command
     - Use the `help viewpermissions` command to get information about permission bits